Cash Small Bills

 • Chapstick/lip balm

-• Chargers in case we have electricity but still, need to evacuate
+• Chargers in case we have electricity but still need to evacuate

-• Coats/Jackets/Sweaters/Extra Clothes & Shoes
+• Coats/Jackets/Sweaters/Extra Clothes & Shoes – Complete change of clothing, including socks

 • Coffee Pot, pitcher, container

-• Cooking pot, griddle or fry pan
+• Cooking pot, grill, or fry pan

 • A cooking stove of some kind/fuel/fire starter/striker